Stocks wobble on inflation concerns ahead of U.S. payrolls

 Moves in currency markets have been limited with the dollar index and other major pairs staying in tight ranges.

-The dollar index , which measures the greenback against a basket of major currencies, rose to 90.112, having found strong support around the 89.946 mark in recent sessions after falling 2% in April and a further 1.6% in May. read more
+The dollar index, which measures the greenback against a basket of major currencies, rose to 90.112, having found strong support around the 89.946 mark in recent sessions after falling 2% in April and a further 1.6% in May.

 Against the euro the dollar traded 0.2% higher at $1.2187 and it crept a fraction higher on Antipodean currencies.